ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 Description and analysis of identified risks associated with the project :

 * Scalability Issues : The system may not be able to scale to handle a larger number of users
-* Security and Privacy : There could be data breaches and potential unauthorized access of personal information of users.
+* Security and Privacy : There could be data breaches and potential unauthorized access of the personal information of users.
-* Technical Debt : Continuous and rapid development given the short time period could result in a code difficult to maintain.
+* Technical Debt : Continuous and rapid development given the short period could result in a code difficult to maintain.
 * Deadline Compliance : Short development period may not be enough to deliver all features
 * UX Design issues : The design of the platform developed may fail to be user-friendly impairing user experience.
 * Regulatory Compliance : The platform may fail to comply with educational regulations and data protection laws.
 * Performance Issues : The platform may experience downtime and slow response time with heavy traffic.
-* Communication and collaboration challenges: There could be a possible miscommunication and absence of strong collaboration  between team members.
+* Communication and collaboration challenges: There could be a possible miscommunication and the absence of strong collaboration  between team members.

 | Risk ID | Risk Description                       | Impact | Probability |
 |---------|----------------------------------------|--------|-------------|